Balance and Brain Development: How Dual-Task Play Builds Focus, Coordination, and Resilience in Children

 Why Early Balance Training Builds Lifelong Resilience

-In 17 years of clinical practice, I’ve seen the same pattern again and again:children who develop strong vestibular and balance skills early tend to have:
+In 17 years of clinical practice, I’ve seen the same pattern again and again...children who develop strong vestibular and balance skills early tend to have:

 - Better focus and classroom readiness

-- Smoother emotional regulation
+- Smoother emotional regulation and self-soothing

 - Stronger confidence and body control